In my last year of A Levels, I approached my English teacher in search of a book recommendation.

 consciousness.” – My Year of Rest and Relaxtion

-Plot: The novel follows an unnamed woman living in New York City, who uses a mix of drug perscriptions to sleep for a year.
-However, it turns out that we can not run from our trauma and she faces a darker truth when finally having to confront reality.
+Plot: The novel follows an unnamed woman living in New York City who uses a mix of drug prescriptions in an attempt to sleep for a year.
+However, it turns out that we cannot run from our trauma, and she is eventually forced to confront a darker truth when reality finally catches up with her.

-Disclaimer!
-Make sure to check any trigger warnings before reading the following texts above.
+Disclaimer: Make sure to check any trigger warnings before reading the texts mentioned above.